godotengine/godot-docs/classes/class_animationnode.rst

 - void **remove_input** **(** :ref:`int<class_int>` index **)**

-Remove an input, call this only when inactive.
+Removes an input, call this only when inactive.

 .. _class_AnimationNode_method_set_filter_path:

 - void **set_filter_path** **(** :ref:`NodePath<class_NodePath>` path, :ref:`bool<class_bool>` enable **)**

-Add/Remove a path for the filter.
+Adds or removes a path for the filter.

 .. _class_AnimationNode_method_set_parameter:

 - void **set_parameter** **(** :ref:`String<class_String>` name, :ref:`Variant<class_Variant>` value **)**

-Set a custom parameter.
+Sets a custom parameter.
 These are used as local storage, because resources can be reused across the tree or scenes.